Business & Industry

 The following key business and industry themes have been identified:

-• Engagement with & Empowerment of the Business Community by supporting large employers to lead and champion the Race to Zero campaign and encouraging SMEs to participate.
+Business Engagement & Empowerment by supporting large employers to lead and champion Net Zero and encouraging SMEs to participate.

-• Addressing just transition and skills shortage as well as supporting skills and job opportunities particularly with large employers and their supply chains.
+Addressing just transition and skills shortage by supporting access to skills and job opportunities particularly with large employers and their supply chains.

 A climate emergency has been declared internationally and recognised by both the UK and Scottish Governments.
 The key long-term target is to ensure Perth & Kinross is Net Zero by 2045 at the latest.
 To achieve this, the majority of action required must be underway by 2030.